-Mexico is a huge and intoxicating country that draws many people to its sandy beaches, Mayan ruins and party, resort towns.
+Mexico is a huge and intoxicating country that draws many people to its sandy beaches, Mayan ruins, stunning landmarks and party towns.

 It would be a real shame if you thought that Mexico ended there though.
 When it comes to landscapes, food or the sheer number of activities, Mexico is pretty much guaranteed to make you fall in love with it.

 From the vibrant and sometimes overwhelming capital city to pristine surfing villages on the western Pacific coast to the ancient Mayan ruins amongst lush jungles and picturesque colonial towns, Mexico is a destination that exceeds so many expectations.

 How to Plan a Trip to Mexico: Before You Go

 Best Time to Visit